wikitree/wikitree-browser-extension/features/README.md

 Make sure you update `manifest.json` with the javascript files.

-In `core/js/options.js`, add information about the feature to the `feature` array.
+In `core/js/options.js`, add information about the feature to the `features` array.
 This will setup a basic on/off switch on the Options Page.

 ``` js
 const features = [